173TECH/sayn/README.md

 ## Design Principles

-SAYN is designed around three core principles:
+SAYN aims to empower data engineers and analysts through its  three core design principles:

-* **Simplicity**: data models and processes should be easy to create, scale and maintain.
+* **Simplicity**: data processes should be easy to create, scale and maintain.
 So your team can focus on data transformation instead of writing processes.
 SAYN orchestrates all your tasks systematically and provides a lot of automation features.
 * **Flexibility**: the power of data is unlimited and so should your tooling.
-SAYN currently supports both SQL and Python so your analysts can choose the most optimal solution for each process.
+SAYN supports both SQL and Python so your analysts can choose the most optimal solution for each process.
 * **Centralisation**: all analytics code should live in one place, making your life easier and allowing dependencies throughout the whole analytics process.

 ## Quick Start